 Medical Laboratory Technology and Phlebotomy professions combine the challenges and rewards of both medicine and science.
-A medical lab technician performs a wide range of laboratory tests that includes microscopic examination of blood, identification of bacteria and other lab testing that can lead to the diagnosis and treatment of disease.
+A medical laboratory technician performs a wide range of laboratory tests that includes microscopic examination of blood, identification of bacteria and other lab testing that can lead to the diagnosis and treatment of disease.
 Ready to get started?
 Request a Program Brochure!

 This online program allows students to work with their adviser to successfully tailor a course of study to include employment, personal obligations and career goals.
 Barton offers a cooperative lab on campus or the ability to work with a supporting cooperative laboratory/clinic in your living area as you arrange it.
 Barton also offers the ability to transfer general education courses from other accredited colleges or dual credit programs within high schools.